Grand National Assembly of Turkey: International committees

-MPs can attend more than one committee if not a member of Application Committee or Planning and Budgeting Committee.
+MPs can attend more than one committee if not a member of Petitions Committee or Planning and Budgeting Committee.
 Members of those committees can not participate in any other committees.
 On the other hand, MPs do not have to work for a committee either.
 Number of members of each committee is determined by the proposal of the Advisory Council and the approval of the General Assembly.

 Sub committees are established according to the issue that the committee receives.
-Only Public Economic Enterprises (PEEs) Committee has constant sub committees that are specifically responsible for a group of PEEs.
+Only State-owned Enterprises (SOEs) Committee has constant sub committees that are specifically responsible for a group of SOEs.

 Committee meetings are open to the MPs, the Ministers' Board members and the Government representatives.
 The MPs and the Ministers' Board members can talk in the committees but can not make amendments proposals or vote.
 Every MP can read the reports of the committees.

 NGOs can attend the committee meetings upon the invitation of the committee therefore volunteer individual or public participation is not available.
 Media, but not the visual media, can attend the meetings.
 The media representatives are usually the parliamentary staff of the media institutions.
 The committees can prevent the attendance of the media with a joint decision.

 Current composition

-The 27th Parliament of Turkey took office on 7 July 2018, following the ratification of the results of the general election held on 24 June 2018.
-The composition of the 27th Parliament, is shown below.
+The 28th Parliament of Turkey took office on 2 June 2023, following the ratification of the results of the general election held on 14 May 2023.
+The composition of the 28th Parliament, is shown below.

 Parliament Building

 The current Parliament Building is the third to house the nation's parliament.
 The building which first housed the Parliament was converted from the Ankara headquarters of the Committee of Union and Progress.
 Designed by architect Hasip Bey, it was used until 1924 and is now used as the locale of the Museum of the War of Independence, the second building which housed the Parliament was designed by architect Vedat (Tek) Bey (1873–1942) and used from 1924 to 1960.
 It is now been converted as the Museum of the Republic.
 The Grand National Assembly is now housed in a modern and imposing building in the Bakanlıklar neighborhood of Ankara.
 The monumental building's project was designed by architect and professor Clemens Holzmeister (1886–1993).
 The building was depicted on the reverse of the Turkish 50,000 lira banknotes of 1989–1999.
 The building was hit by airstrikes three times during the 2016 Turkish coup d'état attempt, suffering noticeable damage.
-Later, the Parliament went through a revision in the summer of 2016.
+It went through a renovation in the summer of 2016.